Tauke190/JavaScript-Metaverse/README.md

 ### Step 6 : Server Side ###

-The server trasmits the remoteData which contains information of all the players to all the clients at every 40 millisecond.So the rate of transmission is 25 times a second.Then client uses this data to update the position of the remote players in the game.
+The server trasmits the remoteData which contains information of all the players to all the clients every 40 millisecond.So the rate of transmission is 25 times a second.Then client uses this data to update the position of the remote players in the game.

 setInterval(function(){